MadeByThePinsHub/LegalCodeSource/docs/iam/privacy.md

 ## Changes in this Policy

 We'll update this list when updates/changes are committed into `master` branch.
+Return back here or see [commit history](https://gitlab.com/MadeByThePinsTeam-DevLabs/legal/legal.madebythepins.tk/commits) in original repostory instead.